flackdl/rpi-pirate/README.md

 	# external hd
 	LABEL=blackhole /media/pi/blackhole   ext4    nofail,x-systemd.device-timeout=60s          0       2

+## Plex
+You can optionally populate a [claim](https://www.plex.tv/claim/) code in the env variables for automatic configuration.

 ## Run

 All docker containers will already be running on boot.